Search by BreedSearch Breeders by Virginia

 Nearly all Chesapeakes love birds, and are proficient retrievers on land and water.
-Sadly, these are heritable characteristics often overlooked by mass-scale and show-only breeders.
+These heritable characteristics are, sadly, often overlooked by mass-scale and show-only breeders.
 Hyper, aggressive and neurotic dogs can win in the show ring, but they're incapable of being trained so we stress disposition above all else.
-We've successfully developed a line known for being tractable, intelligent and sound with high prey drive and plenty of "go" which we encourage:
+We've successfully developed a good looking line of Chesapeakes known for being tractable, intelligent and sound with high prey drive and plenty of "go" which we encourage:

 Hunting Dog Breeds Raised

 Breeder Contact Info

 Hope Springs Farm

 Orlean, Virginia 20128

 Breeding quality gun dogs for over 32 years.